Super Bowl XLIII: Second quarter

 On the second play of the second quarter, running back Gary Russell went into the end zone for a 1-yard touchdown run, increasing the Steelers' lead to 10–0.
 They became the first team to score on its first two drives since the Denver Broncos in Super Bowl XXXII.
 On defense, the Steelers held the Cardinals to just one drive and one first down in the first quarter, while gaining 135 yards.

 The Cardinals responded with a nine-play, 83-yard scoring drive.
 First, quarterback Kurt Warner completed three passes to running back Edgerrin James for 26 yards, as well as two passes to wide receiver Steve Breaston for 20.
 Warner then completed a 45-yard strike to wide receiver Anquan Boldin to reach the Steelers' 1-yard line.
 On the next play, Warner nearly fell over after taking the snap, but he quickly regained his balance and threw a 1-yard touchdown pass to tight end Ben Patrick, cutting the Cardinals' deficit to 10–7.
 It was Patrick's only touchdown reception of the season.
 After an exchange of punts, Roethlisberger threw a pass that was deflected by defensive tackle Bryan Robinson and intercepted by linebacker Karlos Dansby at the Steelers' 34-yard line just before the two-minute warning.
 Seven plays later, the Cardinals reached the Steelers' 1-yard line with a chance to take the lead before halftime.

 But with 18 seconds left, Warner's pass intended for Boldin was intercepted at the goal line by linebacker James Harrison, who then took off down the sideline for the then-longest play in Super Bowl history (having since been passed by Jacoby Jones' 108-yard kickoff return in Super Bowl XLVII), a 100-yard pick-six, increasing the Steelers' lead to 17–7 at halftime.
 Harrison faked a blitz and quietly moved into coverage to pick off Warner's pass.
+Cornerback Deshea Townsend asked the slower Harrison for the ball, but Harrison told him to block; Several Steelers defenders made multiple blocks downfield to help get Harrison into the end zone.
+The Ringer described the play as "like a Fast & Furious crew pulling off a bank heist."
 A booth review was called to verify that Harrison had broken the plane, as he was tackled at the goal line by Breaston and wide receiver Larry Fitzgerald, and the ruling stood.